yub-hutch/TF2gene/README.md

 - regions_vs_motifs.rankings.feather (~ 1G), which is the ranking of regions for each motif.

 Therefore, keeping only motifs_vs_regions.scores.feather is enough.
 May supresss writing regions_vs_motifs.scores.feather & regions_vs_motifs.rankings.feather to speed up (by doing some simple edits to the souce code) if more computation is needed in the future.

-## 5. Calculate P-value for Cluster-buster score

-To sample matched controls of ATAC-seq consensus peaks, generate weights for control peaks in 3 steps:
-1. fit (distance to nearest TSS, GC content) joint density $D$ of the consensus peaks,
-2. assign weight 0 to control peaks that overlap with consensus peaks,
-3. assign weight as the interpolated $D$ of the other control peaks based on their (distance to nearest TSS, GC content).

-Do weighted random sampling using the generated weights.

-Come back to compare the $D$ of the consensus peaks and sampled matched controls.